Ceisriel/Godot-Action-Combat/README.md

 it has:

--swimming
+-Swimming

+-Dodging

+-Parrying/blocking/guarding

+-Walk/Run/Sprint

+-Mobile controls

+-Minimap

 -free third person camera

--optional strafing
+-Optional strafing

--melee combat with a crossair instead of lock on or tab target
+-Melee combat with a crossair instead of lock on or tab target